digst/cloud/design.md

 *Platform DevOps.*
 [Development of platform services]

-Initial storage, compute and network estimates for first applications (unreplicated data and external bandwith).
-[More DMI datasets, Update from communication with DMI.
-Lasse?]
+Initial storage, compute and network estimates for first applications.
+Unreplicated data and external bandwith.
+All numbers are in giga bytes.

 | Applications | Providers | Daily In       | Co. | Storage | Daily Out | Consumers |
 | ---          | ---       | ---:     | ---:| ---:| --- | --- |